BAPIO Research & Innovation Competition (BRIC) 2018

 Any relevant associations should be declared

-The first author and the senior author will have to undertake that they have obtained informed consent of ALL their co-authors for this submission
+The first author and the senior author will be required to obtain informed consent from ALL co-authors for this submission.

 The first author and the senior author must provide their working email IDs.

 Marcello Sala1, M. Miceli1, P. Rombolà, F. Scolamacchia2, A. Ubaldi and A. Battisti (list any institutional affiliations here)

 1. Dept of Genetics, Institute of Human Studies, Any Road, Anywhere, A12 9BC 2.
 Dept of Surgery, Anywhere NHS Foundation Trust, Any Road, Anywhere, A12 9BC